 Our Commitment to the Environment

 Environmental protection is another integral part of all our operations.
 All efforts will be made that the environment is not compromised by our activities.
 Waste management, water course preservation, education and training for employees will be maintained.
-Designated re-fuelling and service areas will be identified and proper procedures will be followed.
+Designated re-fueling and service areas will be identified and proper procedures will be followed.
 Accidents or spills will be promptly cleaned up and reported or for larger spills the proper authorities will be notified immediately.

 Construction Staff and Contractors